skupperproject/skupper-example-private-to-private/README.md

 skupper link create ~/relay2.token
 ~~~

+If your console sessions are on different machines, you may need
+to use `sftp` or a similar tool to transfer the token securely.
+By default, tokens expire after a single use or 15 minutes after
+creation.

 ## Step 8: Deploy the frontend and backend services

 Use `kubectl create deployment` to deploy the frontend service